jsarathc/ckanext-odata/README.md

 Usage
 -----
-This implementation supports the following [OData parameters](http://www.odata.org/documentation/odata-version-3-0/odata-version-3-0-core-protocol/):
+This fork supports the following [OData parameters](http://www.odata.org/documentation/odata-version-3-0/odata-version-3-0-core-protocol/):
 * $skip - number of records to skip from top (default: 0)
 * $top - number of records to return (default:500)